-- Decentralized and Permissionless — a base requirement for censorship resistance, and to support many existing and future DApp use cases.
+- Decentralized and Permissionless , providing a base requirement for censorship resistance and support for many existing and future DApp use cases.

-- Contains a Full EVM Implementation — so existing Solidity-based smart contracts can be migrated with minimal change and with expected execution results.
+- Contains a Full EVM Implementation , enabling Solidity-based smart contracts to be migrated with minimal change and with expected execution results.

-- Compatibility with the Substrate Ecosystem Toolset — including block explorers, front-end development libraries, and wallets, giving developers and users the ability to use the right tool for what they are trying to accomplish.
+- Compatible with the Substrate Ecosystem Toolset , including block explorers, front-end development libraries, and wallets, allowing developers and users to use the right tool for what they are trying to accomplish.

 - On-Chain Governance to allow stakeholders to quickly and forklessly evolve the base protocol according to developer and community needs.

-This unique combination of elements fills a strategic market gap, while at the same time allowing Moonbeam to address future developer needs as the Polkadot network grows over time.
-Building your own chain with Substrate is powerful, but also comes with a number of additional responsibilities such as learning and implementing the chain’s runtime in Rust, creating a token economy, and incentivizing a community of node operators.
+This unique combination of elements fills a strategic market gap, while allowing Moonbeam to address future developer needs as the Polkadot network grows over time.
+Building your own chain with Substrate is powerful, but also comes with a number of additional responsibilities, such as learning and implementing the chain’s runtime in Rust, creating a token economy, and incentivizing a community of node operators.

 For many developers and projects, an Ethereum-compatible smart contract approach will be much simpler and faster to implement.
 And by building these smart contracts on Moonbeam, developers can still integrate with other chains and get value from Polkadot-based network effects.